 Busy?
 Pin this to your Pinterest board for later.

 Disclaimer: This blog post contains affiliate links.
 If you make a purchase using an affiliate link, I earn a small commission, at no extra cost to you.
 Thanks for your support!

 How to Put Your Savings on Autopilot

 #1 Make a Personal Budget

 Start by making a personal budget.
-(I go into detail about how to make and stick to a budget in this blog post.)
 Take a look at what how much money you bring in each month.
 Next, write down your fixed expenses.
 Fixed expenses are things like rent, car payments, utilities, etc. Then, figure out how much you need each month for groceries and other essentials.